bcreane/bcreane.github.io/conversation.md

     "Are you sure you aren't a pod person?",
     "Looks like a metadata issue.",
     "do you smell that too?",
-    "Its probably Mike H's fault",
+    "Its probably Mike Handler's fault",
     "The plan has three quarters of features in the next quarter.", "Definitely a sensor issue",
     "My personal grooming has fallen behind schedule",